Skip to content

 3. Near the cut-off frequency, if gain G is set close to but less than 3 (e.g., 2.5), Vo becomes very high which is basically feeding current through C1 from Vo to vx.
 This increases the input at the non-inverting pin (vy) resulting in high Q of this filter.

-Figure 3 shows a two-stage RC network that forms a second-order high-pass filter.
-For simplicity, if R1=R2=R and C1=C2=C, Q=1/3.
-This low Q results in attenuation in the desired passband and not enough attenuation in the stop band.
+Figure 4 shows a two-stage RC network that forms a second-order high-pass filter.
+For simplicity, if R1=R2=R and C1=C2=C. This results in Q=1/3.
+This low Q results in attenuation in the passband and not enough attenuation in the stop band.
 A higher Q is desired.
-A higher Q is achievable using an opamp and some positive feedback.
-This is similar to how we made the Sallen-Key low-pass filter.
+A higher Q is achievable using a Sallen-Key topology .

 second_order_passive_hpf-1